TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 17/1 Samuel 17.16.md

 ---

-And the Philistine drew near morning and evening, and presented himself forty days.
+The Philistine drew near morning and evening, and presented himself forty days.